10 Foods To Avoid During Constipation

 1. Unripe Bananas:

-While ripe bananas are known to relieve constipation, unripe bananas can cause constipation as they contain a starch resistant compound which is difficult for your body to digest.
+While ripe bananas are known to relieve constipation, unripe bananas can cause constipation as they contain a starch-resistant compound that is difficult for your body to digest.
 It also comprises tannins which reduce the speed at which the food passes through the gut.

 Gluten is found in wheat, rye, barley, and plain flour.
 It may not cause constipation in all, but those with celiac disease who have sensitivity towards gluten or are allergic to it may have a problem by consuming wheat and products made of wheat.